satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 interface for commenting and visual feedback about the quality and coverage of the reviews of an article.
 The proposed framework enables measurement of the significance of an article, the quality of reviews and the reputation of a reviewer.
+Furthermore, since this system captures the entire history of the review activity, one can refer to any specific version of an evolving article\ :sup:``[i] <#cmnt9>`_`\  and the contributions of authors and reviewers at any given instance.

 Despite the advantages of our proposed open review process and the promise offered by existing solutions in other domains, adopting the